-You will be able to exclude the keywords that don’t generate conversions and shifting budget to the ones that do.
+You will be able to exclude the keywords that don’t generate conversions and shift the budget to the ones that do.

-Not measuring phone calls conversion can result not have visibility of your customer’s journey.
+Not measuring phone calls conversion can result in not having visibility of your customer’s journey.

 We have seen this as one of the common Google ads mistakes among advertisers.

-However, with a call tracking system, you can get these data.
+However, with a call tracking system, you can get this data.
 Google offers a call tracking service free of cost to Google Ads advertisers.